October 2017: added more links and possible alternatives.

 CSS modules are like BEM but they provide real class names uniqueness.
 And you don’t need to write long class names manually.
 We use CSS modules with Sass and Autoprefixer.

 Webpack allows us to use ES6/JSX syntax (including ES6 modules), import modules from npm and use hot reloading to debug frontend code.
+To simplify webpack configuration and share it between projects we use webpack-blocks.

 Other useful libraries